 Running: Make sure the car runs the same as when it left, check engine tone, acceleration and braking, any disparities should be reported to the transporter.

-Once you’re happy with everything please do leave feedback for the transport provider on Shiply.
-Our review system helps drivers improve their service and helps other users evaluate different transporters.
+Once you’re car transport service is complete, whether the experience was great or not so great, please do leave feedback for the transport provider on Shiply.
+Our review system helps future customers to evaluate different transporters levels of service.